Real Name: Etrigan / Jason Blood

 (Demon I #8-10) - Demon was interested in Jason’s life and had his friends Harry and Randu show him Jason’s collection of occult artifacts.
 They noticed a break-in, and the Demon felt possessive of Jason’s valuables, so he followed a hole in the apartment to Gotham’s sewer system.
 The Phantom of the Sewers had stolen a sword that belonged to Merlin in a vain attempt to bring his beloved statue of Galatea to life.
 The Demon fended him off and reclaimed the sword.
 Changed back to Jason he vowed to destroy his devilish alter ego, and used the philosopher’s stone to seemingly freese the Demon within to death.
 Jason threw a costume party, but the Phantom broke in and kidnapped Glenda Mark, who he believed was Galatea.
 The police searched the sewers for Glenda, but Jason demanded that Harry and Randu aid him in his own search.
 They split up, and Jason realized he’d only put the Demon in hiding, not killed him, so he used the philosopher’s stone to revive Etrigan.
 Etrigan tracked the Phantom and Glenda to an abandoned theatre, and persuaded the Phantom to see reason.
 Etrigan summoned the spirit of Galatea and had her possess Glenda.
 Galatea once destroyed the Phantom’s face for having betrayed her, and she promised to give it back.
 She summoned the Soul Snatcher that took the Phantom’s face, but his restoration of visage and soul also made the years catch up with him, and the rapidly aging Phantom died of heart failure.

-I #11-13) - Etrigan encountered Evilstein’s monster running rampant in Gotham.
+(Demon I #11-13) - Etrigan encountered Evilstein’s monster running rampant in

-The reanimated collection or corpses was in pain and sought to escape his evil
+Gotham.
+The reanimated collection or corpses was in pain and sought to escape

-master, but Evilstein’s assistant Igor reclaimed the monster and subdued the
+his evil master, but Evilstein’s assistant Igor reclaimed the monster and

-Demon, who turned back into his human alter ego Jason Blood.
-Evilstein looked
+subdued the Demon, who turned back into his human alter ego Jason Blood.

-Jason turned back into the Demon.
-He freed Evilstein’s monster, who fled in
+for surgery Jason turned back into the Demon.
+He freed Evilstein’s monster, who

-fear of his master, and Igor assaulted the Demon with his electric lash.
-The
+fled in fear of his master, and Igor assaulted the Demon with his electric lash.

 experiments.
 Unable to defeat the Demon Evilstein and Igor tracked down the